 Green beans have tiny hairs on them that can trap bugs.

-Lime was one of the cures for scurvy: a disease caused by vitamin C deficiency.
-Although lemons and oranges were the original vitamin C-rich fruits to cure the disease, doctors thought lime juice would be a more effective cure as they have more acid than lemon juice does.
+Limes were one of the cures for scurvy, a disease caused by vitamin C deficiency.
+Although lemons and oranges were the original vitamin C-rich fruits to cure the disease, doctors thought lime juice would be a more effective cure, as they have more acid than lemon juice does.